 Uraoshi and uradashi are operations typically, but not exclusively, performed on plane blades.
 About the only time chisels need to have uradashi performed is to restore the itoura after the blade receives major damage, like a big chip, a sad event all users of Japanese tools experience from time to time

-There is a structural difference between plane blades and chisel blades one must understand when considering performing uradashi on a chisel blade.
+There is a structural difference between plane blades and chisel blades Beloved Customer must understand when considering performing uradashi on a chisel blade.

 Plane blades have a steel lamination that is more-or-less uniform in thickness because that’s all that’s necessary.
 Chisel blades, on the other hand, are subject to much higher bending stresses than plane blades, so to prevent yielding and failure, traditional chisels are forge-laminated with the steel lamination wrapped up the right and left sides of the blade, forming something akin to a structural steel U-channel, producing a higher moment of inertia, and therefore greater strength and rigidity,